 The songs of Schubert encompass a universe of human emotions, from carefree to world-weary, from frivolous to philosophic.
 Through a kind of aural osmosis set loose in a thousand directions and through as many musical media, they have influenced all music after them.
 Dvořák, for instance, observed that Schubert “introduced the song into the symphony.”
 One of the composer’s greatest impacts was animating with melody the meme of the eternal wanderer.
 He gave musical voice to Wilhelm Müller’s alienated lover in the song cycles Die Schöne Müllerin and Winterreise.
 These in turn became emotional templates for works like Wagner’s The Flying Dutchman and Berg’s Wozzeck.
 Even the drifters of Kerouac’s On the Road and Dylan’s Highway 61 Revisited are in some way indebted to Schubert for unlocking song’s genetic code to embrace the ever questing, frequently lonely human heart.

 [Also in Classical Voice North America: Rodney Punt’s survey of Schubert celebrations in 2014.]

-Rodney Punt writes about music and theater also for San Francisco Classical Voice, LA Opus and The Huffington Post.
-Early on a performer (clarinet, oboe, piano, voice and choral direction), he served in academic administration at the USC School of Performing Arts followed by two decades as Deputy Director of the L.A.
+Rodney Punt publishes LA Opus, an on-line journal of music and theater based in Los Angeles.
+His concert reviews can also be found on The Huffington Post and San Francisco Classical Voice.
+Early on a performer (clarinet, oboe, piano, voice, and choral direction), he served in academic administration at the USC School of Performing Arts, followed by two decades as Deputy Director of the L.A.
 City Cultural Affairs Department.Date posted: December 12, 2014